projekt-opal/hackathon/open-data-paderborn.md

 The data is structured by the [Geography Markup Language (GML)](https://en.wikipedia.org/wiki/Geography_Markup_Language), a XML format.
 You can use the [QGIS (Wikipedia)](https://en.wikipedia.org/wiki/QGIS) software to explore it.
 For downloads, see the [QGIS download website](https://www.qgis.org/de/site/forusers/download.html).
-Maybe you want to write a SAX parser.
+Maybe you want to write a SAX parser?

 ![QGIS](images/qgis.png)